JoshL1206/Lahman-Database-Analysis/README.md

 # Lahman Database Analysis
-Here's a suggested description for your GitHub repository:

----

-## Baseball Data Analysis

 This Python project examines the Lahman baseball database and provides various visualizations and analysis of the data.
 It utilizes popular libraries such as pandas, matplotlib, streamlit, and scikit-learn.

 ### Features: